Billionaires are doing better than ever. Why isn't their philanthropy trickling down?

 Where small donors have traditionally given to working nonprofits, wealthy donors prefer donor-advised funds and foundations.
 (Donor-advised funds, increasingly popular with investors, let you donate, collect a tax deduction for the full value, and decide what to do with the money later.
 The Chronicle of Philanthropy calls them a “personal charitable savings account.”)
 That money—even when it comes in large amounts, or “mega-gifts”—doesn’t always trickle down to the grassroots organizations it’s supposed to help.
 In fact, most charitable foundations don’t have to spend more than 5 percent of their funds per year.
 Whether or not they give to working nonprofits, they’re still able to shield donors from the IRS by allowing billionaires to write off their contributions as tax deductions.

-The UC–Berkeley economist Gabriel Zucman has called mega-gifts the equivalent of a “tiny, tiny, wealth tax.”
-The top 20 US billionaires after Bill Gates and Warren Buffet, Saez writes, donated about 0.3 percent of their wealth in 2018.
+The UC Berkeley economist Gabriel Zucman has called mega-gifts the equivalent of a “tiny, tiny wealth tax.”
+The top 20 US billionaires after Bill Gates and Warren Buffet, Zucman writes, donated about 0.3 percent of their wealth in 2018.
 The catch: It’s barely more than the taxes they’d owe on half their wealth, even under our billionaire-friendly tax code.
 More than 200 ultra-rich donors have picked up great press for the Giving Pledge, a Gates/Buffet-led initiative to give away most of their assets.
-But as IPS points out, if the US signers gave away half of their net worth—$485 billion, including to their own foundations, they’d be shorting Americans $360 billion in taxes, given that they’re able to write off so much of their contributions.
+But as IPS points out, if the US signers gave away half of their net worth—$485 billion, including to their own foundations—they’d be shorting Americans $360 billion in taxes, given that they’re able to write off so much of their contributions.
 Unfortunately, donations to museums, universities, and even public health programs can’t replace the essential function of taxes: to float social goods like working transit, housing subsidies, unemployment insurance, and public education.

 If you see an uncanny echo of dark money in politics, you’re not wrong.
 When small, individual donors get squeezed out, the report says, charities have to start responding to what a few big donors want.
 IPS calls it “mission distortion.”
 Despite bringing in massive tax breaks, much of the almost $16 billion donated by the top 50 philanthropists in 2019 “may not actually get into the hands of active public charities for years—or ever, potentially, in the case of donor-advised funds.”
 Even when mega-gifts do go to active working charities, the report notes, “they tend to be directed toward larger organizations, and towards causes that the wealthy prefer.”
 The most popular targets for those mega-gifts were the donors’ own private foundations.